Does Prequalification Hurt My Credit Score?

 5. Prequalified vs. preapproved

-Prequalification is more of a tool for consumers to see how much of a loan they can afford.
+When it comes to loans, prequalification is more of a tool for consumers to see how much they can afford to borrow.
 As stated above, prequalification doesn’t guarantee that the loan will be approved.
 On the other hand, preapprovals for mortgages are “more than a tool to determine how much home you can afford,” Bey said.
 “A preapproval represents a permission slip to begin shopping…It conveys to the listing agent that if this offer is accepted, it will indeed be able to close.”

 6. You don’t have to borrow the entire amount you prequalify for